- Most powerful chip on the market today: AMD Threadripper Pro 3995WX

 Most Powerful High-End Desktop CPU Overall: AMD Threadripper Pro 3995WX

-- AMD Ryzen Threadripper PRO processors provide unique, built-in data protection, seamless manageability, and reliable longevity so you can work confidently and more securely.
+- Unique, built-in data protection, seamless manageability, and reliable longevity so you can work confidently and more securely

 At the head of the pack is the AMD Threadripper Pro 3995WX.
 This 64-core/128-thread behemoth can absolutely shred through multicore processes.
 This chip is far and away the most powerful chip on the HEDT market.
 Intel has lagged behind in this arena for some time and this has allowed AMD to all but corner the market.